No one ever deserves to be raped

 Option 1.
 Report to police and access medical care

 You can choose to report right away.
 The police will need to gather evidence of the assault, which will include a forensic medical examination (FME).
 They can support you to access medical care and have the FME.
 Police can help with protection/ safety needs.
 They can also support you to make a statement but you don’t have to do this right away if you’re not feeling up to it.
 Where possible a full forensic exam is most effective within 72 hours of the assault or within one week.
-If you want to report to the police, you can call 000 or contact your nearest Police Station.
+If you want to report to the police, you can call 000, contact your nearest Police Station or report online here.
 You can ask to speak to a female officer if one is available.